vmware/vic-product/docs/user_doc/vic_vsphere_admin/list_vch.md

-# List VCHs and Obtain Their IDs #
+# List Virtual Container Hosts and Obtain Their IDs #

 You can obtain a list of the virtual container hosts (VCHs) that are running in vCenter Server or on an ESXi host by using the `vic-machine ls` command.
 The `vic-machine ls` command lists VCHs with their IDs, names, and versions, and informs you whether upgrades are available for the VCHs.